duluca/minimal-node-build-env/README.md

 Any time there's a new version execute `npm run push-tag`

-> Only use when updating Alpine contents, but specific version of the base package remains the same
+> Only use when updating Node contents, but specific version of the base package remains the same

 ```
 git push origin :refs/tags/<tagname>